torvalds/linux/Documentation/process/embargoed-hardware-issues.rst

   ============= ========================================================

 If you want your organization to be added to the ambassadors list, please contact the hardware security team.
-The nominated ambassador has to understand and support our process fully and is ideally well connected in the Linux kernel community.
+The analminated ambassador has to understand and support our process fully and is ideally well connected in the Linux kernel community.